Also see our Reckless Driving Defense page.

 - Rental car agencies may refuse to rent you a car.
 All the major rental agencies – Hertz, Avis, Thrifty, Budget, Dollar, and Alamo – have connections to online DMV databases, and they can choose to deny you the right to rent a car if you have a criminal driving charge.
 If you are a frequent business traveler, this could be a real potential problem for you.

 - Canada and other countries customs and border agents may restrict entry to travelers with misdemeanor convictions, like DUI and drug possession.
 A reckless driving conviction could be flagged at the border and cause you to be denied entry if you don’t disclose it.

-Yes, it is absolutely possible.
+Yes, it is absolutely possible, although not likely in most typical cases.
 Some judges are extremely tough on reckless drivers.
-In most Virginia courts, for a typical “reckless by speed” or “20 mph over the limit” reckless citation, jail is usually not likely.
+In most Virginia courts, for a typical “reckless by speed” or “20 mph over the limit” reckless citation, jail is rare unless the judge has a specific issue.
 But in other circumstances, it is more common.

 A defense attorney who knows the court and the judges will be able to advise you of the risks, but it absolutely does happen in some courtrooms.
 Get a case evaluation from our attorneys to find out what your risks are in the Virginia court where you are scheduled to appear.

-For more extreme reckless driving charges, such as traveling over 90 or 100 mph, or other behavior that seriously endangers the public, jail time is likely in many courts if you are found guilty.
-You need a defense lawyer to protect you from.
+But more extreme reckless driving charges, such as traveling over 90 or 100 mph, or other behavior that seriously endangers the public, jail time is likely in many courts if you are found guilty.
+You need a defense lawyer to fight to protect you from this outcome.